AdaCore/learn/courses/intro-to-spark/chapters/04_State_Abstraction.rst

        X := X + 1;
     end Increase;

-We've written a specification of the subprogram ``Increase`` to say that it's called with a single argument, a variable of type :ada:`Integer` whose initial value is less than 100.
+We've written a specification of the subprogram :ada:`Increase` to say that it's called with a single argument, a variable of type :ada:`Integer` whose initial value is less than 100.
 Our contract says that the only effect of the subprogram is to increase the value of its argument.